even13/CV/README.md

 **Natural History Museum and University College London** (May 2016 - Aug 2019)
 *Research Assistant - Palaeontology*
-- Collect and process 3D scans of fossil and extant Tetrapods in multiple museum and university collections in Europe and North America
+- Collected and processed 600+ 3D scans of fossil and extant Tetrapods
+- Organised and carried out data collection trips in 20+ museum and university collections in Europe and North America
+- Produced 3D scans at expert level
-- Expertise in 3D imaging for natural sciences
+- Presented 3D imaging to the public and to other scientists

 **University of Poitiers** (Feb 2016 - Apr 2016)
 *Research Technician - Geology*
-- Process CT scans of sedimentary rocks from the Francevillian basin (Gabon)
+- Processed CT scans of sedimentary rocks from Gabon
-- Handle records associated to rock samples
+- Handled records associated to rock samples

 ## Hobbies and Interests